FloGerhold/Hint_Dataset/README.md

 The dataset was created with Amazon Mechanical Turk (MTurk).
 Workers were asked to write five hints using the Wikipedia article as their knowledge-base.
-Once they wrote all five hints, they were asked to rank their hints based on usefullness.
-The hint is ranked better if a user is more likely to get towards the correct answer.
+Once they wrote all five hints, they had to rank their hints based on usefullness.
+The hint is ranked better, if a user is more likely to get towards the correct answer with the hint.
 1 is assigned to the best hint and 5 is assigned to the worst hint.